GUDHI/GUDHI.github.io/_posts/2018-01-28-Gudhi-Release-2.1.0.md

 - Simplex tree (new functions and interfaces)
      - Graph expansion with a blocker oracle.
-     - Cech complex implementation example using CGAL mini spheres.
+     - Cech complex implementation example using CGAL mini spheres in fixed dimension.
      - Automatic dimension set mechanism.

 - Alpha complex (new function)